 This recipe was originally published at an earlier date.
 It has been improved, updated, and re-photographed for you today!

 This healthy turkey chili is thick and delicious with just the right amount of spice!
-Lean ground turkey and black beans provide plenty of protein too.
+Lean ground turkey and black beans provide plenty of protein too for a delicious and filling slow cooker meal or one-pan dinner recipe.

 Healthy Turkey Chili